 Navida joined Garden Court chambers in December 2018 upon completion of her pupillage under the supervision of Mark Symes and Anya Lewis.
 She is developing a public law practice with a focus on immigration, asylum and housing.

 Navida has been instructed on complex appeals involving minors, vulnerable adults and victims of torture.
 She has experience in a wide variety of immigration matters including deportation, human rights, "safe third country" and representations for Tier 2 sponsor licenses.

-She has experience in housing, including applications to suspend warrants, possession claims, disrepair, and homelessness appeals.
-Having previously worked in local government, social housing and volunteered as a housing advisor, she has significant expertise in this area.
+She also has experience in housing, including applications to suspend warrants, possession claims, disrepair, and homelessness appeals.
+She has significant expertise in this area, having previously worked in local government, social housing and volunteered as a housing advisor.

 During her first six, Navida assisted Mark Symes with a wide variety of cases in immigration and asylum.